dhruba79/An-Automatic-Approach-to-Detect-Girl-Child-Trafficking/README.md

-# A Computational Approach for Automatic Girl Child Trafficking Detection
+# 'Detection of Automatic Girl Child Trafficking'

 Girl child trafficking has become a matter of serious concern for human society.
 There are different manual approaches to stop and prevent it.
 In this work, we proposed a two-stage computational model for automatic girl child trafficking by analyzing